-All police officers in the State of Maryland are required to successfully complete an entrance-level training program approved by the Maryland Police and Correctional Training Commissions (MPCTC) pursuant to the Code of Maryland Regulations.
+Pursuant to the Code of Maryland Regulations, all police officers in the state of Maryland are required to successfully complete an entrance-level training program approved by the Maryland Police Training and Standards Commission (MPTSC).
 Officers are also required to complete a minimum of 18 hours of Commission-approved in-service training and firearms training annually, which includes first aid, crisis intervention, community policing, and weapons and tactics.

-Commissioned under MPCTC, officers are authorized to carry firearms and empowered to make arrests.
+Commissioned under MPTSC, officers are authorized to carry firearms and empowered to make arrests.
 All reported criminal incidents within its jurisdiction are initially investigated by UMBC Police.
 All crimes that occur on campus or UMBC property shall be reported to UMBC Police.